FlipForensics/AIFT/README.md

 Built for incident responders who need fast answers, and simple enough for non-forensic team members to operate.

+**This project is under active development.
+Contributions are welcome.**

 ---

 ## How It Works